 WILLIAM BLAKE: His Best Poems and Art

-William Blake wrote some of the best-known poems in the English
+William Blake wrote some of the best poems in the English

-language.
-For example Blake's "The Tyger" is the most-anthologized English poem.
+language, and some of the best-known poems.
+For example Blake's "The Tyger" is the most-anthologized English poem

-Other poems of his remain very popular with readers and critics.
+Other poems by Blake remain very popular with readers and admired by critics.
 This page

 explores the visionary poetry and visual art of one of England's most gifted